433 Hagerty Hall

 - Ph.D., Indiana University, Folklore

 - M.A.
 Temple University, English and the Teaching of Writing

-Katherine Borland is the Director and Graduate Studies Advisor at the Center for Folklore Studies, and Associate Professor in the Department of Comparative Studies.
-Dr. Borland is on leave for the 2018-2019 academic year.
+Katherine Borland is the Director and Graduate Studies Advisor at the Center for Folklore Studies, and Professor in the Department of Comparative Studies.

 She studies and teaches about the artfulness of ordinary life, and the ways in which traditional expressive arenas constitute contested terrain.
 She recently published International Volunteer Tourism: Critical Reflections on Good Works in Central America (co-edited with Abigail E. Adams, Palgrave 2013).
 Currently, she is engaged in two research projects: the ethics and aesthetics of solidarity activism, and an exploration of intersubjective meanings in women’s oral narrative, using the oral tales, letters, plays and performances of Beatrice Hanson as her text.